Avo offers three ways to validate your tracking implementation:

 Technical or non-technical people can define analytics event schemas in the Avo Tracking Plan, and you can generate human readable type safe code based on that.
 The days of unstructured and outdated tracking plan spreadsheets and Jira tickets are over 🥳 So are the days of brittle analytics implementation you have to revisit to fix again and again and again 😌

-Avo Functions are type safe analytics wrappers that can work with any analytics tool you already use or plan on using, whether it's any of the third-party event logging SDKs (e.g. Google Analytics 4, Segment, RudderStack, mParticle, Snowplow, Amplitude, Mixpanel, Pendo, etc) or your home made API.
+Avo Functions are type safe analytics wrappers that can work with any analytics tool, whether it's any of the third-party event logging SDKs (e.g. Google Analytics 4, Segment, RudderStack, mParticle, Snowplow, Amplitude, Mixpanel, Pendo, etc) or your home made API.

 In the Avo Tracking Plan you can configure which analytics actions should be triggered with an Avo Function (for example you might want to update user properties or log revenue along with logging an event), and the Avo Functions will handle calling all the relevant Destination Interface methods.
 All you have to do is call the Avo Function in your code base and pass in type safe key-value pairs, and the Avo Function will take care of the rest.

 Learn more technical details about Avo Functions here.